M167 VADS: Design

 The M167 VADS consists of a 20mm M168 cannon, linked ammunition feed system, and a fire control system in powered turret, mounted on an M42A1 towed carriage.

 The M167A2 VADS was modified with an improved fire-control subsystem.
 The improvement was obtained by replacing the disturbed reticle sight with a director reticle sight, the sight current generator with a digital processor, and the azimuth drive assembly with a harmonic drive.
 It also had an extra wheel put on each side which prevented flipping by providing a longer lever.

 Sudan and Yemen used M167 guns seated upon the Soviet BTR-152 APC.

-An M167 mounted on a Toyota Land Cruiser as a “technical” has been sighted in action in Yemen with the Houthi.